skx/CGI--Application--Plugin--Throttle/README.md

 your application, based upon the remote IP address.

-This module stores a count of accesses in a Redis key-store, and once hits from a particular source exceeed the specified threshold the user will be redirected to the run-mode you've specified.
+This module stores a count of accesses in a Redis key-store, and once hits from a particular source exceed the specified threshold the user will be redirected to the run-mode you've specified.

 POTENTIAL ISSUES / CONCERNS
 ---------------------------